Out-of-order execution: Wide adoption

-The first superscalar single-chip processors (Intel i960CA in 1989) used a simple scoreboarding scheduling like the CDC 6600 had quarter of a century earlier, but in 1992-1996 a rapid advancement of techniques, enabled by increasing transistor counts, saw proliferation down to personal computers.
-Motorola 88110 (1992) used a history buffer to revert instructions.
+The first superscalar single-chip processors (Intel i960CA in 1989) used a simple scoreboarding scheduling like the CDC 6600 had a quarter of a century earlier.
+In 1992–1996 a rapid advancement of techniques, enabled by increasing transistor counts, saw proliferation down to personal computers.
+The Motorola 88110 (1992) used a history buffer to revert instructions.
 Loads could be executed ahead of preceding stores.
 While stores and branches were waiting to start execution, subsequent instructions of other types could keep flowing through all the pipeline stages, including writeback.
 The 12-entry capacity of the history buffer placed a limit on the reorder distance.
-PowerPC 601 (1993) was an evolution of the RISC Single Chip, itself a simplification of POWER1.
-The 601 permitted branch and floating-point instructions to overtake the integer instructions already in the fetched-instruction-queue, the lowest four entries of which were scanned for dispatchability.
+The PowerPC 601 (1993) was an evolution of the RISC Single Chip, itself a simplification of POWER1.
+The 601 permitted branch and floating-point instructions to overtake the integer instructions already in the fetched instruction queue, the lowest four entries of which were scanned for dispatchability.
 In the case of a cache miss, loads and stores could be reordered.
-Only the link and count register could be renamed.
+Only the link and count registers could be renamed.
 In the fall of 1994 NexGen and IBM with Motorola brought the renaming of general-purpose registers to single-chip CPUs.
-NexGen's Nx586 was the first x86 processor capable of out-of-order execution, accomplished with micro-OPs.
-The re-ordering distance is up to 14 micro-OPs.
-PowerPC 603 renamed both the general-purpose and FP registers.
+NexGen's Nx586 was the first x86 processor capable of out-of-order execution and featured a reordering distance of up to 14 micro-operations.
+The PowerPC 603 renamed both the general-purpose and FP registers.
 Each of the four non-branch execution units can have one instruction wait in front of it without blocking the instruction flow to the other units.
-A five-entry re-order buffer lets no more than four instructions to overtake an unexecuted instruction.
+A five-entry reorder buffer lets no more than four instructions overtake an unexecuted instruction.
 Due to a store buffer, a load can access cache ahead of a preceding store.